YinJC/uk-tex-faq/FAQ-boldgreek.md

----
-layout: page
-title: Setting bold Greek letters in LaTeX maths
+# Setting bold Greek letters in LaTeX maths
----

 The issue here is complicated by the fact that `\mathbf` (the command for setting bold _text_ in TeX maths) affects a select